-Title SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY Description of Policy / What is it for?
-This policy covers all YMCA Bournemouth (YMCAB) departments and demonstrates that the safety and welfare of children, young people and adults at risk is part of our core business and that all staff, volunteers and trustees must be aware of their responsibilities in this regard.
+Title SAFEGUARDING POLICY, for children, adults at risk and staff.
+Description of Policy / What is it for?
+This policy covers all YMCA Bournemouth (YMCAB) departments and demonstrates that the safety and welfare of children, young people, and adults at risk is part of our core business and that all staff, volunteers and trustees must be aware of their responsibilities in this regard.
+This Policy will provide clarity to ALL staff, and helps YMCAB make sure that employees, volunteers, and other representatives are protected.
 Purpose of policy / Objectives This document outlines the YMCAB policy on identifying and responding to concerns regarding the safeguarding and protection of children and young people, with a specific section on protection of adults at risk.
 YMCAB provides and works within settings and services which includes children, young people and adults at risk.
 The purpose of this policy statement is: To protect all children, young people and adults who engage in YMCAB's services.
 This includes our staff, volunteers and trustees.
 To provide overarching principles that guide our approach to child protection.
 Although the legislative and policy base is different when responding to the safeguarding needs for adults, most of the principles and procedures for staff are the same as those for children and young people.
+We will give equal priority to keeping all children, young people and adults at risk safe regardless of their age, disability, gender reassignment, race, religion or belief, sex or sexual orientation.
+YMCA Bournemouth has zero tolerance against abuse and exploitation of its employees.
+YMCAB also recognises that safeguarding is everyone's responsibility and that it has an obligation to put in place reasonable measures to ensure, as far as possible, the safety and wellbeing of all its employees.
+Scope This policy applies to all YMCAB departments, staff, volunteers, students and trustees and other relevant stakeholders.
+All employees, volunteers, students, trustees, sub-contractors, partner organisations and visitors are obliged to follow this Policy and maintain an environment that prevents harassment, unwanted behaviour, and abuse, and which encourages reporting of breaches of this Policy using the appropriate procedures.

-We will give equal priority to keeping all children, young people and adults at risk safe regardless of their age, disability, gender reassignment, race, religion or holief, say or sayual orientation.
-Scope or belief, sex or sexual orientation.
-This policy applies to all YMCAR departments, staff, volunteers and trustees.
-Other relevant approved documents This policy applies to all YMCAB departments, staff, volunteers and trustees.
-Recruitment Policy; Code of Conduct - Staff Policy; Whistleblowing Policy; Lone Worker Policy; GDPR/Data Protection Policy; Equality and Diversity policy; Social Media Policy; Computer, Email and Internet Usage Policy; Work Related Violence and Abuse Policy; Dignity at Work Policy.
-Procedures for Responding to concerns about a child, young person or adults' wellbeing.
+Other relevant approved documents Recruitment Policy; Code of Conduct - Staff Policy; Whistleblowing Policy; DEPOlicy; Lone Worker Policy; GDPR/Data Protection Policy; Equality and Diversity policy; Social Media Policy; Computer, Email and Internet Usage and Cyberbullying Policy; Work Related Violence and Abuse Policy; Procedures for Responding to concerns about a child, young person or adults' wellbeing.
 Dealing with allegations of abuse Managing allegations Supervision ratios Induction Disciplinary Procedures Photo and image sharing procedure Recording and Retention procedure for safeguarding information.

-Date of Issue/re-issue December 2018/June 2020
+Date of Issue/re-issue January 2025

-First review date / December 2021 and annually Frequency of review Prepared by Jackie Huggett Monitoring and YMCAB will monitor the implementation of this policy through supervision of evaluation staff, quality assurance audits, and best practice reviews to ensure its effectiveness.
+First review date / Frequency of review January 2026 and again annually

+Prepared by Jackie Huggett

+Monitoring and evaluation YMCAB will monitor the implementation of this policy through supervision of staff, quality assurance audits, and best practice reviews to ensure its effectiveness.
 Senior Managers will ensure legislative adherence.

+Approved by YMCAB Joint COO's

-Approved by Senior Leadership Team Authorised by YMCAB Board of Trustees
+Authorised by YMCAB Board of Trustees